rocrill/velo_city/README.md

 There are two types of users, for which the test account details are as follows:
 * Admins:
-Username:
+Username: superuser
-Password:
+Password: password4963!

-* Shoppers:
+* Shoppers/regular users:
-Username:
+Username: rosuper
-Password:
+Password: password4963!

 Visit the live site here: